The future of music, made here.

 Movies also beckoned, although he did not pursue it with vigor.
 Monroe appeared in Meet the People (1944), Carnegie Hall (1947), Singing Guns (1950), and The Toughest Man in Arizona (1952).
 He co-authored The Adventures of Mr. Putt Putt, a children’s book about airplanes and flying, published in 1949.
 He hosted The Vaughn Monroe Show on CBS television from 1950–51 and from 1954–55, and also appeared on Bonanza and The Mike Douglas Show, as well as The Ed Sullivan Show, Texaco Star Theatre, The Jackie Gleason Show, The Tonight Show, and American Bandstand.
 Monroe was a major stockholder in RCA and appeared in print ads and television commercials for the company’s TV and audio products.
 Monroe died on May 21, 1973 at Martin County Memorial Hospital, shortly after having stomach surgery.
 He was buried in Fernhill Memorial Gardens and Mausoleum in Stuart, Florida.

-This collection consists of papers, musical scores, audio materials.
+This collection consists of papers, musical scores, and audio materials.
 Two flat manuscript boxes contain photographs and a large scrapbook.
 A size estimate and inventory of the music and audio materials in this collection is not available at this time.
-Photographs
+View more photographs here.

-The Vaughn Monroe Collection was donated to the NEC library in late 1968 by Vaughn Monroe and his wife.
+The Vaughn Monroe Papers were donated to the NEC library in late 1968 by Vaughn Monroe and his wife.

 NEC does not hold copyright ownership for any music materials in the Monroe Collection.
 Copies of band arrangements can be made available for performance if the requestor has been able to obtain permission from the copyright holder, usually identified through ASCAP.

-Most of the audio materials remain unprocessed although a small number of radio programs have been transferred to modern format and can be heard in NEC’s Firestone Library.
+Most of the audio materials remain unprocessed although a small number of radio programs have been transferred to modern format.
 There is an archival (collection) record for the 78rpm discs.
 There is also individual cataloging available in the online catalog for those discs that have been transferred to CD.
-The group of 7 inch reel-to-reel tapes from the early 1950s will be reformatted in the future.
-Audio Materials

 The Vaughn Monroe collection is organized into four series: